andrewchilds/overcast/README.md

 Description:
   Removes a cluster from the index.
-If the cluster has any instances attached to it, they will be moved to the "orphaned" cluster.
+If the cluster has any instances attached to it, they will be moved to an "orphaned" cluster.

 Examples:
   $ overcast cluster remove db